 Moving abroad is a life changing experience.
 Is it for everyone and when is it time to return home?

-M oving abroad can open your eyes to a world you didn’t realise was out there.
-Going on holiday to places like the Costa Del Sol or backpacking Australia does give you an idea about the country, however it’s a seriously limited view of life abroad.
-You have to take the plunge and expatriate to discover what the real experience is like.
+Moving abroad can open your eyes to a world you didn’t realise was out there.
+Going on holiday to places like the Costa Del Sol or backpacking Australia does give you an idea about the country, however, it’s a seriously limited view of what life abroad could be like.
+You have to take the plunge and expatriate to really discover what the authentic experience is like.

-The true number is largely unknown, however in 2010 3.97 million British Citizens were recorded as living abroad.
+In 2010 it was estimated that 3.97 million British Citizens were recorded as living abroad.
 The majority of these Brits emigrated to Australia, USA, Canada, Spain and New Zealand.
 Difficult economies, unemployment, climate, culture and quality of life are all factors which are driving people to pack up and try living in a new country.
-Brits who move from the UK to Spain can find that they get a lot more for their money when purchasing property and the lucky ones can even afford a private swimming pool.
+Brits who move from the UK to Spain can find that they get a lot more for their money when purchasing property and the lucky ones even afford a private swimming pool.
 Others move to Australia or America to seek higher salaries from industries which are saturated in their home country.
 Another group of individuals are throwing caution to the wind and moving to places like Thailand to become digital nomads and have a significantly lower cost of living but a high quality of life.

 While it’s true that moving abroad can give you more for your money, a higher salary or lower cost of living, there are also often overlooked benefits which arise from immersing yourself in another culture and learning from what it has to offer.
-Experiencing different cultures gives expats the opportunity to take positive influences to be included in their own lives and also it allows them to take note of the negatives to reassure them about their own culture.
-Here’s an example:
+Experiencing different cultures gives expats the opportunity to take positive influences to be included in their own lives.

 “Maybe you had to leave in order to really miss a place; maybe you had to travel to figure out how beloved your starting point was.” — Jodi Picoult

 While Brits may want to keep hold of their politeness (well, most of us anyway), there’s still no denying that we have things to learn from foreign cultures.
-This is a big part of the attraction for many of us who are bored with our mundane lives as part of the system in the UK and want to experience something life changing.
-We are extremely lucky that we speak English as our native tongue, as it has become the global default for communication, business and media across the globe.
+Likewise, they’d hate to admit it but they also have a lot to learn from us too.
+This is a big part of the attraction for many of us who are bored with our mundane lives, as part of the system in the UK, and want to experience something life changing.
+We are extremely lucky that we speak English as our native tongue, which has become the global default for communication, business and media across the globe.
 As Australia, America, Canada and New Zealand are all English speaking countries, there’s no surprise that they are the top countries we Brits emigrate to.
 Speaking the lingo is just one of the many factors with which you will need to consider.
 The other important ones are: